+- Track down

+- Disc up

+- Disc down

-To change the screen display, you may say the following commands:
+- To change the screen display, you may say the following commands:

-• Screen off
+- · Screen off

-• Screen day mode

-• Day mode on
+- Day mode on

-Screen night mode

-Night mode on
+- Night mode on

+- Screen day mode

+- Screen night mode

-• Screen auto mode
+- Screen auto mode

-• Auto mode on
+· Auto mode on

 Note: If you say "Screen off", you must touch the screen in order to activate the screen again.
 The screen will not turn on again with a voice command.